Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

              index=['intercept'] + s_glm1.feature_names_).T
 ```

 Again, we measure peformance with the deviance of the distribution.
+We also compare against the simple arithmetic mean.

 *Note*: a Gamma distribution is equivlane to a Tweedie distribution with power = 2.